kubernetes/community/contributors/design-proposals/pod-preset.md

 about not making breaking changes to the current behavior.

-Other solutions include basing the container to inject based off matching its name to another field in the `PodInjectionPolicy` spec, but this would not scale well and would cause annoyance with configuration management.
+Other solutions include basing the container to inject based off matching its name to another field in the `PodPreset` spec, but this would not scale well and would cause annoyance with configuration management.